Module Configuration and the Setup Skill

 The module-help.csv File

-Section titled “The module-help.csv File”The CSV asset registers the module’s capabilities with the help system.
+Section titled âThe module-help.csv FileâThe CSV registers the moduleâs capabilities with the help system.
 Each row describes one capability that users can discover and invoke.
+The file has 13 columns:

 Anti-Zombie Pattern

-Section titled “Anti-Zombie Pattern”Both merge scripts use an anti-zombie pattern: before writing new values for a module, they remove all existing entries for that module’s code.
+Section titled âAnti-Zombie PatternâBoth merge scripts use an anti-zombie pattern: before writing new values for a module, they remove all existing entries for that moduleâs code.
 This prevents stale configuration or help entries from persisting across module updates.
 Running setup a second time is always safe.

 Legacy Directory Cleanup

-Section titled “Legacy Directory Cleanup”After config data is migrated and individual files are cleaned up by the merge scripts, a separate cleanup step removes the installer’s per-module directory trees from _bmad/.
-These directories contain skill files that are already installed at .claude/skills/ — they are redundant once the config has been consolidated.
+Section titled âLegacy Directory CleanupâAfter config data is migrated and individual files are cleaned up by the merge scripts, a separate cleanup step removes the installerâs per-module directory trees from _bmad/.
+These directories contain skill files that are already installed in the toolâs skills directory.
+They are redundant once the config has been consolidated.

 Before removing any directory, the cleanup script verifies that every skill it contains exists at the installed location.
 Directories without skills (like _config/) are removed directly.
-The script is idempotent — running setup again after cleanup is safe.
+The script is idempotent; running setup again after cleanup is safe.

 Design Guidance

-Section titled “Design Guidance”Configuration is for basic, project-level settings — output folders, language preferences, feature toggles.
+Section titled âDesign GuidanceâConfiguration is for basic, project-level settings: output folders, language preferences, feature toggles.
 Keep the number of configurable values small.

 | Pattern | Configuration Role |